ktht/delphes/README.md

 `input.root` can be any ROOT file in CMS data tier format that stores `std::vector<reco::GenParticle>` (and possibly `std::vector<pat::PackedGenParticle>`), such as `GEN`, `GEN-SIM`, `AODSIM` or `MINIAODSIM`.
 The `DelphesCMSFWLite` command can be cancelled at any time.
 Whatever has been processed during the execution will be saved to an Ntuple called `output.root`.
+For more information about PU simulation, see [these slides](https://indico.cern.ch/event/873524/contributions/3697290/attachments/1988392/3315700/Korea_DetectorSimulation2.pdf).

 Quick start with Delphes
 ========================